kammitama5/kammitama5.github.io/_posts/2018-7-4-Wednesday-July-4th.md

 - So shallow socializing just makes me feel more behind on everything and I think it's stupid trying to force myself to relate to people where I currently live because I don't..have much...in common...with the people here...my age.
   I have no interest in getting drunk and seeing fireworks, but I do care about the history of the US, and what it stands for.
 As an immigrant, that means more to me, and the promise of opportunity.
-I think about my family.
+I think about my mom and dad.
 I miss them.
 - I really like my JPL mentor, though; he's probably three times my age (LOL) but I relate to him a *lot* more.
 He always knows how to say the most perfect things, like when I was complaining about hostile Haskell-land, and he joked (okay, there was some fervour in his words) that he could interest me in some Fortran.
 It made me feel better.
 He's also